 Regional Listening Tour

 The regional Listening Tours provide a platform for statewide foundations to learn more about the broad challenges and issues facing rural Colorado communities.
-In 2012, a group of RPD funders, led by the Anschutz Family Foundation, identified the desire to better understand each region’s overarching needs and the actions underway to address these challenges prior to the RPD conferences.
+In 2012, a group of RPD funders, identified the desire to better understand each region’s overarching needs and the actions underway to address these challenges prior to the RPD conferences.
 The Listening Tour delegation meets with high-level community leaders in candid discussions about the character of the region, existing needs, community priorities and current collaborative initiatives to address such issues.

 Three primary questions were asked: